Money Services Business (MSB) Information Center

 Every MSB must register with FinCEN by electronically filing FinCEN Form 107, Registration of Money Services Business, unless a person or business is only an MSB because they serve as an agent of another MSB.
 The MSB’s owner or controlling person must register by the end of a 180-day period, which begins the day after the date they established the MSB.
 They are also required to renew their MSB registration each two-calendar-year period following the initial registration by filing another Form 107.

 Developing an Effective AML Program

-- Provide education and/or training of appropriate personnel.
+- Provide education and training to appropriate personnel; and

-- Provide for independent review to monitor and maintain an adequate program.
+- Provide for an independent review to monitor and maintain an adequate program.

 Reporting Cash Transactions

 MSBs must electronically file FinCEN Form 112, Currency Transaction Report, when they have a cash-in or cash-out currency transaction, or multiple transactions, totaling more than $10,000 during one business day for any one person, or on behalf of any one person.